Colorado driver puts injured bobcat in car next to child

 Agency officials told her to get her boy and herself out of the vehicle when she called to ask what to do.

-Vogrin says District Wildlife Manager Sarah Watson responded to the call, opened a door and slammed it shut when she spotted the 20-pound (9-kilogram) cat.
+Vogrin said District Wildlife Manager Sarah Watson responded to the call, opened a door and slammed it shut when she spotted the 20-pound cat.